-You will be asked to supply some basic information over the phone, to enable us to assign a Broker.
+You will be asked first sign a Sellers Non Disclosure Agreement, to supply some basic information eg. the last 3 years Trading figures and Balance Sheet, to enable us review and to assign a Broker.

-After an inspection of your business and premises and a market appraisal, we would agree on a marketable price.
-We then compile a business Information Memorandium to present the business in the best possible light, as the appointed agents.
+Then compile a Business Information Memorandium to present the business in the best possible light, as the appointed Brokers.

 We determine the most likely source of buyers for your business - our own extensive database of prospective buyers, the internet, direct approaches to selective industry lists, local, national or overseas websites, offshore specialist M&A platforms which might reach them.